felipebita/credit_risk/README.md

 Credit risk analysis is of paramount importance for financial institutions as it allows them to assess the probability of borrowers defaulting on their loan obligations.
 By accurately predicting credit risk, these institutions can make informed decisions regarding lending, determine appropriate interest rates, and maintain a balanced loan portfolio.
 Effective credit risk analysis not only minimizes financial losses but also contributes to the stability of the financial system as a whole.

 ## **2 - Solution Strategy**
-A data science project was developed to build, evaluate and launch a machine learning model capable of classifying transactions as fraudulent or legitimate.
+A data science project was developed to build, evaluate and launch a machine learning model capable of predicting loans default probabilities.
 The project consists of the following steps:

 **2.1 - Data Analysis and Preparation**